 This scheme is now open to UK Further Education establishments only.

-The Visiting Teaching Engineer (VTE) scheme brings professional female engineers or technicians into FE colleges to enrich the learning experience and create role models for those studying STEM subjects, especially females, encouraging them to pursue careers as professional engineers/technicians.
+The Visiting Teaching Engineer (VTE) scheme brings practicing engineers/ technicians from groups under-represented in the UK engineering profession, for example women and/ or those from a BAME background into FE colleges to enrich the learning experience and create role models for those studying STEM subjects, especially from BAME backgrounds, encouraging them to pursue careers as professional engineers/technicians.

-Under the scheme, an FE college will apply to host a female industrial practitioner who will support the delivery of face-to-face teaching enhancing learning experience.
+Under the scheme, an FE college will apply to host a VTE who will support the delivery of face-to-face teaching enhancing learning experience.
 The scheme will focus on full-time level 3 engineering technician courses.

 A recent Royal Academy of Engineering survey revealed that 96% of engineering companies asked said they anticipated difficulty in recruiting in the future and would like to broaden their recruitment pool; 83% saw diversity as critical to enhancing their capacity for innovation and creativity and 76% saw it as crucial to tackling the skills shortage.